Alert icon

 Bacteriology Genome Annotation

-There are currently several approaches for bacterial genome annotations.25-27 As such, we make our finalized genome assembly FASTA files available for download from our genome portal and encourage our customers to conduct their own custom annotations of the ATCC reference-grade genomes if they so choose.
-However, we also recognize the need for a rapidly accessible annotation in a common format for those looking to perform immediate data analysis at the gene level.
-To address these needs, we provide a default genome annotation for ATCC reference-grade genomes with NCBI’s Prokaryotic Genome Annotation Pipeline (PGAP).26 While bacterial assemblies from 2019 to 2023 were initially annotated using Prokka,25 new and existing assemblies are currently being annotated using NCBI’s PGAP.
-PGAP combines ab initio gene prediction algorithms with homology-based methods.
+There are currently several approaches for bacterial genome annotations.27-29 As such, we make our finalized genome assembly FASTA files available for download from our genome portal and encourage our customers to conduct their own custom annotations of the ATCC reference-grade genomes if they so choose.
+We also recognize the need for a rapidly accessible annotation in a common format for those looking to perform immediate data analysis at the gene level.
+To address these needs, we provide a default genome annotation for ATCC reference-grade genomes with NCBI’s Prokaryotic Genome Annotation Pipeline (PGAP).29 Notably, while our bacterial assemblies from 2019 to 2023 were initially annotated using Prokka,28 our new and existing assemblies are annotated using NCBI’s PGAP, which combines ab initio gene prediction algorithms with homology-based methods.
 PGAP leverages the Protein Family Models collection for structural and functional annotation.
 This collection is composed of Hidden Markov Model (HMM), Blast (BlastRules), and Conserved Domain Database-based architectures (CDDs) to assign names, gene symbols, publications, and EC number to the proteins that meet criteria for protein family inclusions.
 On the ATCC Genome Portal, all annotated CDSs include their EC number and UniProt ID as reported by PGAP.
+For more information on annotation of the resistome, see the resistome section below.

 Mycology Genome Annotation